e2jk/trello-team-sync/README.md

 ============

 There are three distinct components available:
-- A command-line script that does the heavy lifting
+- A script that allows you to do all the heavy lifting manually from the command-line
-- `TODO` A website allowing the users to set up card sync for the boards they have access to
+- A website providing multi-user functionality to sync cards for the boards they have access to
-- `TODO` An API that exposes the working of the script
+- `FUTURE` An API that exposes the working of the script

 Different environments/configurations are supported, each having its own configuration file.